- "Firths were definitely the best choice I could have made when dealing with my legal matter."

 What will it cost?

-We are WIRO approved lawyers and don’t charge you anything for our work, we are paid by the Workers Compensation Independant Review Office (WIRO).
+We are IRO approved lawyers and don’t charge you anything for our work, we are paid by the Independent Review Office (IRO).

-We don’t even ask you to pay for the expenses, we cover those too until we are reimbursed by WIRO funding at the end.
+We don’t even ask you to pay for the expenses, we cover those too until we are reimbursed by IRO funding at the end.

 Accordingly you will not be out of pocket at any stage.